microsoftdotnetdevelopment/sql/README.md

 -- 	select DEPARTMENT,min(SALARY) MinSalary from employee group by DEPARTMENT order by MinSalary asc -- 47.
 Select no of employees joined with respect to year and month from employee table -- 	select datepart (YYYY,JOINING_DATE) Join_Year,datepart (MM,JOINING_DATE) Join_Month,count(*) Total_Emp from employee group by datepart(YYYY,JOINING_DATE), datepart(MM,JOINING_DATE)

--- 48.Select department,total salary with respect to a department from employee table where total salary greater than 800000 order by Total_Salary descending
+-- 48 Select department,total salary with respect to a department from employee table where total salary greater than 800000 order by Total_Salary descending
 -- 	Select DEPARTMENT,sum(SALARY) Total_Salary from employee group by DEPARTMENT having sum(SALARY) >800000 order by Total_Salary desc
 -- 49. Select employee details from employee table if data exists in incentive table ?
 -- 	select * from EMPLOYEE where exists (select * from INCENTIVES)